-You should inquire about the hybrid washers by asking friends and checking reviews because the design seems destined to fail in washing your clothes.
+It would be best if you inquired about the hybrid washers without agitators by asking friends and checking reviews.
+The design seems destined to fail in washing your clothes.

-Top load versus front load is complicated and is based on what you value.
+Traditional top load washers versus front load washers are complicated and is based on what you value.

-Top load is cheaper to buy and easier to fix.
-You don't have to bend, and you don't have to worry about mold or any other dispensing issues.
+Top load washers are cheaper to buy and easier to fix.
+You don't have to bend down to retrieve your clothes, and you don't have to worry about mold or any other dispensing issues.

-However, with a front-load, you will be doing much less laundry with greater water and power efficiency.
+However, with a front load washer, you will be doing much less laundry with greater water and power efficiency.

-It ultimately comes down to whether you want a less expensive machine with less expensive repair rates - a top load - or a more modern machine with greater capacity and features - a front load.
+It comes down to whether you want a less expensive machine with less expensive repair rates - a top load - or a more modern machine with greater capacity and features - a front load washer.

 What do you think?

 Get the Yale Washer Buying Guide with features, specs, and inside tips to all the brands, to dimensions and explanations of every washer and dryer type are included.
-Over 820,000 people have read a Yale Guide.
+Over 1 million people have read a Yale Guide.